-Every state has specific health and safety codes that provide minimum standards for rental units, and Michigan is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and Michigan is no different.

-If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
+If those standards are not met, proper notice is given by the tenant and the repairs are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under Michigan landlord-tenant law.

-- Habitable unit.
+- Habitable Unit.
 In every residential lease, the landlord promises that the rental and all common areas are fit for the intended use.